Math Studies Algebra, Fall 2015 and Spring 2016

 - October 30: Quotient rings.
 Principal ideals.
 Ideals, rings, fields generated by a set.
 Complex numbers as a quotient ring.
 Categories.

 - November 2: Examples of categories.
 How to stop worrying and love the universes.
 Products.
 Uniqueness of products.
 Opposite category.
 Coproducts.
-Products and coproducts in the catagory of abelian groups.
+Products and coproducts in the category of abelian groups.

 - November 4: Products and coproducts in the category of groups (without proofs).
 Free products.
 Fundamental groups (without proofs).
 Isomorphism theorems for rings.
 Maximal ideals.
 Prime ideals.
 Homework #10